I’ve been slowly transitioning to a more zero waste lifestyle (with a lot of bumps along the way), but some of the biggest tips I’ve learnt have been…

 13. Refuse Unsustainable Products

-Why are avocados be put on this list?
-Just wait…
+Why are avocados on this list?
+Here’s why.

 Things I’ve learnt since going zero-waste